pengchao2022/aws-vpc-for-eks/README.md

-# aws-terraform-vpc-module-dev
+# AWS-VPC-FOR-EKS

-DevOps Tutorials wirtten by Pengchao Ma ,This terraform will create the vpc with public and private subnets for EKS and will also create the vpc endpoint interface
+DevOps Tutorials wirtten by Pengchao Ma ,This terraform will create the vpc with public and private subnets for EKS and will also create the vpc endpoint interface and a bastion server with ubuntu installed

 ## Features